-Pidilite claimed an adjustment to CEP for duty drawback under two programs, the Duty Draw Back Scheme (DDBS) and the Merchandise Exports Incentive Scheme (MEIS), under the Foreign Trade Policy of India (FTP 2015-20).17 We preliminarily determine that a duty drawback adjustment for Pidilite is warranted for the DDBS program because it satisfies the criteria above.
-Pidilite provided the rules from the Government of India describing the program and the schedule of rates for exported goods.18 Additionally, Pidilite identified the raw materials imported for which it paid an import duty, provided worksheets detailing how it calculated the duty drawback on a transaction-specific basis, as well as worksheets linking the raw materials to the production of CVP 23, and worksheets demonstrating Pidilite imported sufficient volumes of raw materials to account for the duty drawback received on its U.S. sales.19 Therefore, based on these supporting documents, we preliminarily determine that Pidilite's duty drawback claim under the DDBS program meets the two-prong test, and we preliminarily determine to make a duty drawback adjustment to U.S. price, pursuant to section 772(c)(1)(B) of the Act.
-Consistent with our practice, we considered the import duty cost embedded in the material costs of producing CVP 23 in determining the appropriate duty drawback adjustment, so as not to introduce distortion into our calculation, and to ensure a balanced comparison between U.S. price and NV.20 We adjusted CEP for the CONNUM-specific per-unit amount of duty drawback reported in the cost of production (COP) database.21
+raw materials to account for the duty drawback received on its U.S. sales.28 Therefore, based on these supporting documents, we preliminarily determine that Pidilite's duty drawback claim under the DDBS program meets the "two-pronged" test, and we preliminarily determine to make a duty drawback adjustment to U.S. price, pursuant to section 772(c)(1)(B) of the Act.
+Consistent with our practice, we considered the import duty cost embedded in the material costs of producing CVP 23 in determining the appropriate duty drawback adjustment, so as not to introduce distortion into our calculation, and to ensure a balanced comparison between U.S. price and NV.29 We adjusted CEP for the CONNUM-specific per-unit amount of duty drawback reported in the COP database.30

-With regard to the MEIS program, Pidilite reported that "there is no link between the MEIS duty credit scrips provided to Pidilite and the import of raw material inputs for CVP 23 during the POR."22 Because there is no linkage between the exports of CVP 23 and the imported inputs and any associated duties that have been exempted or rebated, Pidilite has not satisfied the first prong of Commerce's "two-pronged" test for the MEIS program.
+With regard to the MEIS program, Pidilite reported that "there is no link between the MEIS duty credit scrips provided to Pidilite as an exporter and the import of raw material inputs for CVP 23 during the POR."
+Because there is no linkage between the exports of CVP 23 and the imported inputs and any associated duties that have been exempted or rebated, Pidilite has not satisfied the first prong of Commerce's "two-pronged" test for the MEIS program.
 Accordingly, we are preliminarily not granting a duty drawback adjustment to Pidilite for this program.